 - Who will be using the CRM system?
 CRM software must be easy to use and readily adoptable across departments.
 Regardless of the technical understanding demanded by a department or role, CRM software does no good if it’s too complicated to navigate.

-Look for CRM software with the following key features and affordances:
+Look for CRM software with the following features:

 - Actionable reporting: Big data is great.
 Big data that’s actionable is better.
 Pick a CRM software with actionable, highly-visual report generation that doesn’t merely throw raw data points at you but relays specific patterns and insights, which your business can translate into action.